pillone/usntssearch/README.md

 ## [Go to NZBmegasearcH website](http://pillone.github.io/usntssearch/)

-A special thanks to **JackDandy, duckduckquack** for beta-testing.
+A special thanks to **JackDandy, duckduckquack, Riz0** for beta-testing.

 Thanks to all the users that submitted a bug report or a enhancement request.

 ## Updates

-**Changes in v0.45**
+**Changes in v0.46**

-- Major UI update
-- Major config update, new options, more flexibility
+- Extended NZB analysis from search results, displays no. ARCHIVE,PAR2,NFO
+- Smart category download
-- Many improvements in search, category detection
+- Providers check in config
-- Many improvements for CP, SB communication
+- Reverse proxy updates
+- Bug fixes

 More updates are available in changelog.txt

 <a title="website statistics" href="http://statcounter.com/"
 target="_blank"><img
 src="http://c.statcounter.com/8769563/0/45111251/0/" alt="website statistics" style="border:none;"></a>